Canadadry/pml/readme.md

  `Paragraph` properties :

- - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
- - `y` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
  - `width` : width of the rectangle must be a float value in millimeter
  - `height` : height of the rectangle must be a float value in millimeter
  - `lineHeight` : height of the line must be a float value in millimeter

 Draw text child item  in a paragraph flow way ignoring their `x`,`y`,`width`,`heigh` and `align` properties.

+ `Container` properties :

+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent

 ### Using Variable